-You’re excitable, love a challenge, and are known to definitely break some rules in order to be your most authentic self.
+You’re excitable, love a challenge, and are known to break some rules to be your most authentic self.
 This makes an eclectic style easy for you to pull off.
-Eclectic decor is well-known for incorporating contrasting elements throughout each room in order to make a statement, while still creating a cohesive style.
+Eclectic decor is well-known for incorporating contrasting elements throughout each room to make a statement, while still creating a cohesive style.
 But there is a fine line between achieving an eclectic style and haphazardly throwing different styles together in a room.
 However, with your tendency to live life a touch chaotically and your ability to thrive in an ever-changing environment, you can tackle the challenge of achieving this look.

 04 of 16

 You’re a creative thinker, easy-going, and decisive, so a style such as Bauhaus could be a great option.
 Bauhaus has an emphasis on combining art and technology, keeping things simple, and prioritizing function before aesthetic.
 You may be a deep thinker, but you have a true appreciation for being creative and bringing those aspects to life.
 A space designed with Bauhaus features will give you a relaxing home to return to that allows you to exercise your creative side.Continue to 5 of 16 below.